Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

 ~~~bash
 Actiniumd
 ~~~
 - You should see a daemon output now, just watch the lines for any errors.
-Top stop the daemon, login with another ssh shell and do a:
+To stop the daemon, login with another ssh shell and do a:
 ~~~bash
 Actinium-cli -getinfo
 Actinium-cli stop